ConduitIO/conduit/docs/pipeline_semantics.md

 Messages that get negatively acknowledged can be rerouted to another destination called a dead letter queue (DLQ) where they are stored and can be reprocessed at a later point in time after manual intervention.
-If rerouting is set up and the message successfully reaches the DLQ the message will be acked instead.
+If rerouting is set up and the message successfully reaches the DLQ the message will be internally nacked, but an acknowledgment will be sent to the source connector since Conduit handled the message and it can be discarded from the source.
 The user has the option to configure a DLQ that simply logs a warning and drops messages to achieve "at most once" delivery guarantees.

 ### Pipeline stop